What is the difference between confirming authorship of a publication and adding it manually?

 Another researcher has claimed my publications

 If another researcher has claimed your publication, it is usually the result of an honest mistake.

 1. Go to the publication page by clicking on the publication's title

-2. Click on the down- arrow to the right of 'Download' and 'Request Feedback' and select ‘Claim authorship’ the title and select Claim authorship from the drop-down list
+2. Click on the down-downward arrow next to More at the top right of 'Download' and 'Request Feedback' and select ‘Claim authorship’ the page and select Claim authorship - is this your work? from the drop-down list

 4. Click on the blue ‘Request authorship’ authorship button.